A Defensive Computing Checklist by Michael Horowitz

 There are different types of 2FA and no one right answer for everyone.

 To check if the companies you deal with offer 2FA, see 2fa.directory.
+It is pretty lame, but all we have.

 In Alternative Ways to Protect Yourself from Being Spearfished (Jan 2020) Ivan Drucker relates his struggles trying to get non-techies to use an authenticator app.
 Then, he suggests using Google Voice as an alternative to both authenticator apps and your real cellphone number.